Sparrowium/Sparrowium/README.md

 ### Hi, my name is Minh Pham aka Sparrowium.
-I like to play with Software and Firmware with a little bit of touch on Web!
+I like messing with Software and Firmware!

 - 🌊 I’m currently working on Software and Firmware that allows me to Configure and Customize Computer Peripherals!
 - 🌀 I’m currently learning: